Best daily deals

 What should you get instead of the Apple AirPods Pro (2nd generation) and Beats Fit Pro?

 Android users may prefer the Google Pixel Buds Pro, since it integrates so well with Android devices.
 It has Google Assistant integration and quick access to Google Translate, which is a nice convenience.
 It doesn’t have spatial audio yet, but that’s on the way in Fall 2022.
 For $199 at Amazon, it’s comparably priced to the Beats Fit Pro.
 Samsung users will also enjoy the Samsung Galaxy Buds 2 Pro, which has amazing ANC, good sound quality, and so much Samsung-specific integration, like support for the Samsung Seamless codec and Samsung’s 3D audio.
 It’s $179 at Amazon, right between the price for the AirPods Pro (2nd generation) and the Beats Fit Pro.
-Learn about how the Samsung Galaxy Buds 2 Pro compares to the AirPods Pro (2nd generation) in our detailed versus article.
+Learn about how the Samsung Galaxy Buds 2 Pro compares to the AirPods Pro (2nd generation).

 Frequently asked questions